ariadnacilleros/Cis-mQTL-mapping-protocol-for-methylome/README.md

 ## Step 5.
 Additional analysis with rank-based inverse normal transformed beta values

-We will also run an additional model; this will use the rank-based inverse normal transformed beta values (RNT).
-And as covariates we will consider the known confounders from the previous model (sex, genotype PCs and Planet cell type estimations) and the methylation PCs (mPCs) calculated in the residualized methylation data, with the aim of correcting for extra technical variation.
-We have generated the code to perform this step based on outputs that you have already obtained in the previous steps.
-We hope that this will ensure the simplicity of this extra analysis and its execution.
+We will also run two additional models; these will use the rank-based inverse normal transformed beta values (RNT).
+As covariates, the first model will only consider the known confounders from the previous model (sex, genotype PCs and Planet cell type estimations), and the second model will additionally take in count methylation PCs (mPCs) calculated in the residualized methylation data, with the aim of correcting for extra technical variation.
+We have generated the code to perform these steps based on outputs that you have already obtained in the previous steps.
+We hope that this will ensure the simplicity of these extra analyses and their execution.

-To perform this extra analysis, we will create a new folder:
+To perform these extra analyses, we will create a new folder:

 `mkdir rnt_model`